-In acute exacerbation of chronic prostatitis or first appear common symptoms: fever, weakness, chills.
-A characteristic feature – pain.
+In acute exacerbation of chronic prostatitis the following common symptoms appear first: fever, weakness, chills.
+Another characteristic feature is pain.
 A person may feel pain in the perineum, lower abdomen, or just above the pubis.
 Pain may radiate.
 Of great importance is the fact that the pain gets worse after a bowel movement or during sex.
 Moreover, male patients may experience a burning sensation in the perineum.

-Suffering and urogenital system.
-Most male patients there is a violation of potency and ejaculation.
-Urine becomes slower.
-The jet thus small.
+In most male patients there is a violation of potency and ejaculation.
+Urine excretion becomes slower.

-Acute prostatitis is dangerous because it can lead to the formation of an abscess cancer.
-In this case, the patient’s condition becomes severe.
-Defecation and urine largely hampered.
+Acute prostatitis is dangerous because it can lead to the formation of abscess cancer.
+In this case, patient’s condition becomes severe.
+Defecation and urination are largely hampered.

 Symptoms of chronic inflammation

 Any 20+ years old male may suffer from chronic prostatitis.
-If acute form lasts for approximately 1-2 months, then the periods of exacerbation and remission would be prolonged.
+If the acute form lasts for approximately 1-2 months, then the periods of exacerbation and remission are be prolonged.
 The main features are: a burning sensation in the urethra, pain in the lumbar region/perineum/testicles and impaired urination.
-Erectile dysfunction is a more rare, but yet a symptom: it is manifested in a decrease in erection and pain during ejaculation.
+Erectile dysfunction is a rarer a symptom: it is manifested in a decrease in erection and pain during ejaculation.

 The secretion of the prostate can flow when emptying the bowel and the changes in the nature of the seminal fluid are observed, as it becomes thinner and more turbid.
 This may decrease the number and mobility of the germ cells.
 Males with chronic inflammation of the prostate are often diagnosed persistent vegetative state, which manifests itself in fatigue, irritability and weakness.
 All of the above symptoms are pronounced only in the period of exacerbation, while clinical manifestations in remission are very rare.